fossi-foundation/fossi-foundation-web/content/gsoc/gsoc24-ideas.md

 {:toc}

+### Basic SystemVerilog Simulation with Slang and Arcilator

+[Slang](https://github.com/MikePopoloski/slang) is a frontend for the SystemVerilog hardware description language.
+It can parse, analyze, type check, and elaborate input files in that language.
+The [CIRCT](https://github.com/llvm/circt) project is currently undertaking an effort to integrate Slang as its official frontend to deal with SystemVerilog hardware designs.
+[Arcilator](https://youtu.be/iwJBlRUz6Vw) is a hardware simulator developed as part of CIRCT that aims to simulate any hardware captured in one of CIRCT's IRs.

+We would love you to get first SystemVerilogs designs into CIRCT and simulated with Arcilator.
+This is a big and important milestone towards adding proper SystemVerilog support.
+To achieve this, you'll have to get your hands dirty with how hardware designs are converted from a Slang AST to high-level CIRCT IR, and how that CIRCT IR can be lowered to a more fundamental representation that Arcilator is capable of simulating.
+It will pay off to have a few SystemVerilog designs with increasing complexity, and getting them to compile and simulate one after the other.
+This will show you which parts in the Slang integration and CIRCT IR lowering are still missing and have to be implemented.
+Getting the first SystemVerilog designs to simulate with CIRCT is a highly anticipated feature and will have a lot of visibility and fans.

+Slang, Arcilator, and CIRCT are based on MLIR and LLVM, and are implemented in C++.
+So you'll definitely want to have some experience writing C++ code, since LLVM-based projects often follow a fairly peculiar and performance-conscious style of C++.

+*Skill Level:* Advanced

+*Duration:* 175 hours or 350 hours

+*Language/Tools:* C++, CIRCT, MLIR, LLVM

+*Mentor:* [Fabian Schuiki](mailto:fabian@schuiki.ch) and others in the CIRCT community

 ### Jupyter Notebook add-ons for Open Silicon development

 *Details:* Jupyter Notebook allows developers to share interactive documents that allow to reproduce a given computation, by capturing in a single file: